Interpreting OSR data

 Maternal and child health organisations

-In 2018–19, the OSR collection underwent significant change and was scaled back to include only ‘core’ items.
-Items dropped include the substance use and social and emotional wellbeing modules, and the services provided and cultural safety items.
-Plans are underway to reintroduce key items in a staged approach over the next few years (see the Health Data Portal: Online Services Report).
+• content was scaled back to ‘core’ data items only – items dropped include the substance use and social and emotional wellbeing modules, and the services provided and cultural safety items.